 - One of the most well known bootcamps is General Assembly.
 They offer full-time, part-time, and 1-day courses on a variety of topics like software engineering, data science, UX design, digital marketing, product management, and more.
 Read more about General Assembly in our review.

-- With tracks in software engineering and data science, Galvanize and The Tech Academy have full-time and part-time options for students who work during the day.
+- With tracks in software engineering and data science, Galvanize, Codeup, and The Tech Academy have full-time and part-time options for students who work during the day.

-- Flatiron School, Thinkful, Byte Academy, Codeworks, and Coding Dojo are well known bootcamps with tracks in software engineering, as well as other subjects.
+- Flatiron School, Thinkful, Byte Academy, Codeworks, Zip Code Wilmington, and Coding Dojo are well known bootcamps with tracks in software engineering, as well as other subjects.

 - Other options are Lambda School and Altcademy.
-Both offer online bootcamps in software engineering, and for Lambda, other subjects as well.
+They all offer online bootcamps in software engineering, and for Lambda, other subjects as well.

 - Interested students could also check out Codesmith.
 This software engineering bootcamp has online intro courses and on-campus immersive programs in New York City and Los Angeles.